xodio/xod/.github/ISSUE_TEMPLATE.md

 ### Rationale

-Why we should refactor?
-Will it make code more DRY, KISS, YAGNI?
+Why should we refactor?
+Will it make the code more DRY, KISS, YAGNI?

 ### Affected modules and packages